 DeKalb Medical’s partnership with Georgia State University-Perimeter College

 means our students have the opportunity to obtain an Associate of Science (A.S.) degree in radiologic technology.

-During the first semester of radiology courses in Atlanta, the student will begin rotating through Magnetic Resonance Imaging (MRI) and Computerized Tomography (CT).
+During the first semester of radiology courses, in addition to rotating through diagnostic imaging areas, the student will begin rotating through Computerized Tomography (CT).
+The student will begin rotating through Magnetic Resonance Imaging (MRI) during their 4th semester of radiology courses.
 The student may select two elective rotations in the specialty areas (excluding Diagnostic Breast Center) during the fifth semester.

 Specialty areas at DeKalb Medical include:

 Our radiology courses begin the first Tuesday in September of each year (the day after Labor Day).
 For more information on these radiology courses or to receive application materials, please call 404.501.5307

 Imaging Services at DeKalb Medical includes several diagnostic radiology sections, the outpatient Diagnostic Imaging Center and various specialty areas located at several hospital campuses.
 Our main diagnostic section includes five procedure rooms that use computed and digital radiography systems.
 Radiographic equipment is located in the surgery and emergency departments.
 Mobile units are used throughout the hospital.
 In addition, we use a state-of-the-art picture archival and communications system (PACS).
 This innovation allows the production and interpretation of radiographs to be accomplished with computer systems as opposed to traditional film-based methods.